KRR-Oxford/BLINKout/README.md

 The study also applies KB Pruning and Versioning strategies to automatically construct out-of-KB datasets from common in-KB Entity Linking datasets.
 Please see the model training and data construction scripts below.

-Note: we noticed some Dependabot alerts related to the previous versions of libraries (Transformers, PyTorch, NLTK, and Flair, as in `requirements.txt`), but we have limited bandwidth to resolve them for this research-based project.
+Note: we noticed some [Dependabot alerts from GitHub](https://docs.github.com/en/code-security/dependabot/dependabot-alerts/about-dependabot-alerts) related to the previous versions of libraries (Transformers, PyTorch, NLTK, and Flair, as in `requirements.txt`), but we have limited bandwidth to resolve them for this research-based project.
 Please be aware of this when you are using the project.

 # Model Training and Inference
 See `step_all_BLINK.sh` for running BLINK models with Threshold-based and NIL-rep-based methods.